 There doesn’t seem to be any evidence that substance use is involuntary.
 In fact, the evidence, such as that presented above, shows the opposite.
 Nevertheless, when the case for the disease is presented, the idea that drug use is involuntary is taken for granted as true.
 No evidence is ever actually presented to support this premise, so there isn’t much to be knocked down here, except to make the point I made above – is a piano player fundamentally incapable of resisting playing the piano?
-They may love to play the piano, and want to do it often, they may even be obsessive about it, but it would be hard to say that at the site of a piano they are involuntarily driven by their brain to push aside whatever else they need to do in order to play that piano.
+They may love to play the piano, and want to do it often, they may even be obsessive about it, but it would be hard to say that at the sight of a piano they are involuntarily driven by their brain to push aside whatever else they need to do in order to play that piano.